TheSynergyTEAM/TripNbnb-project/server_side/README.md

 ## To do
 - Review Admin, Place Admin, List Admin
-- Add Signup feature
-- Add Login feature not with using Social API
+- URL set
-- Detail View of user profile, places' detail, lists of places and reviews.
+- Details of user profile, places' detail, lists of places and reviews.